Increased intracranial pressure in adults treatment. Intracranial pressure - symptoms and treatment

 3. Congestive fundus (determined by an ophthalmologist).

-What causes increased intracranial pressure
+What causes increased intracranial pressure?

 Long-term intracranial hypertension can cause severe complications.